Fort Anderson |

 Fort Charlotte

-A SC colonial militia stone fort on the Savannah River at the old townsite of Vienna, opposite the mouth of the Broad River.
-Captured by Patriots in March 1775, the first overt act against the British in the state.
-The actual site of the 50-by-40-foot two-bastioned fort is now under J. Strom Thurmond Lake.
+A SC colonial militia stone fort on the Savannah River at the old townsite of Vienna, opposite the mouth of the Broad River (near the end of present-day County Road 91).
+Captured by Patriots in July 1775, the first overt act against the British Crown in the state, and renamed Fort Independence.
+Attacked by British / Loyalist forces in January or February 1779.
 The ruins of this fort became a popular dueling spot after that sport was outlawed in Georgia.
+The actual site of the 50-by-40-foot two-bastioned fort is now under J. Strom Thurmond Lake, impounded in 1954.
+A small memorial and marker is located by the lake shore in the Mount Carmel Campground (seasonal).
+Another State marker is on SC 81 in town.

 Bull Town Fort